Collapsing Duality Using Vedanta Metaphors / Incarnation / Jiva‘s Svadharma (8)

 TOPICS COVERED:

 2. Qualifier for mokṣa: “See no difference between pleasure and pain, gain and loss, victory and defeat and prepare for battle.
 You will incur no sin”.
+This statement is subtle introduction to Karma Yoga (whose purpose is to neutralize vāsanā's – which determine our experience of judgement between pleasure-pain, like-dislike).

-3. What Person of Perfection (Yogī) knows – in terms of “how to live happy and successfully”:
+3. What Person of Perfection (Yogī) knows – in terms of how to live happy and successfully:

 I have an obligation to fulfill in this world.
 A duty.
-See what life is asking, and give life what IT (Īṣvara[2], God) wants, not what I want.
+See what life is asking, and give life what it wants; not what I want.
 This is sole cause of spiritual stagnation.
-We let our likes-dislikes (vāsanā) dictate life.
+We let our likes-dislikes (vasana) dictate life.
 Consequence is of suffering.

 Suffering is defined as: Experiencing pain when (#1) I get what I don’t want, OR (#2) when I lose what I have.